 Detailed Description of Operation and Environmental Best Practice

 A Galantas Gold Corporation (Galantas) wholly owned subsidiary owns the freehold title to over 220 acres on land upon which the initial open pit mine, processing plant, tailings facility and water clarification ponds are situated.
+Mining has now moved underground.

 Environmental protection is an important operating criteria for the mine.
 Development, health, safety and environment impact are continually controlled to comply with strict regulations.
 This ensures that the impact on the environment is minimized, monitored and held below fixed parameters.
 There is routine monitoring of water, dust, and noise.

 Galantas is committed to using environmental best practice.
 Operating methods are selected for maximum cost effectiveness and minimum environmental risk.
-The ore, containing gold, silver, lead, iron and sulphur, is mined from steeply dipping veins within a small open pit.
+The ore, containing gold, silver, lead, iron and sulphur, was mined from steeply dipping veins within a small open pit.
 The Kearney vein was until recently the focus of operations.
 The ore and barren country rock was mined separately, without the need for blasting, by ripping with powerful hydraulic excavators and bull-dozers.

-Planning consent for blasting has been obtained but this is not currently required.
 The ore is taken to the processing plant, which is close to the open pit, by dump truck.
 It is crushed by a three stage crushing system (two stage for the smaller pieces) and ground with water in a ball mill to a fine sand (approximately 50% of which is less than 75 micron in size).
 Some of the ground material is treated by gravity methods but the majority of the material, mixed with water and a small amount of foaming & flotation agents, is passed to froth flotation tanks.
 Here the mixture is agitated and air pushed into the mixture.
 The metallic minerals have a preference for air rather than water and attach themselves to bubbles.

 Rising to a froth, the foam is taken from the top of the cell, cleaned further by a repeat process, the water squeezed out and the resultant concentrate packed into bulk bags for shipment and sale to a smelter.
 The washed, fine sand that is left behind is very clean and is routinely tested several times a day to ensure process efficiency remains high and that minimal metals are left behind.
 Independent laboratory tests show that the clean tailings sand produced by the process is environmentally safe for the future.

 Management have identified potential uses for the clean tailings sand.
 These uses include the protection of pipes and conduit being laid in trenches during construction, a filler for bitumen based products, admixture for plaster based products or for the manufacture of soils in combination with other materials on site.
+Nearly half of future tailings sands production are expected to be used as permanent backfill during underground operations.

 Mining of clean, barren country-rock creates an increase in volume of that material by virtue of the pore spaces created.
 The amount of increase of volume varies between 30% and 40%.
 The company is obliged to backfill the open pit, restore the site and dispose of the surplus rock from the site under restoration arrangements.